 - Are FASTPASSES distributed during Extra Magic Hour/Magic Morning?
 Most often, at Disneyland, Fantasyland and Tomorrowland are open for EMH/MM and all FASTPASS attractions in those lands should be available.
 DCA typically has the entire park open with all FASTPASSES available there, too.
 (None of this is guaranteed and is subject to change.)

 - Can I schedule FASTPASSES for the entire day at once?
-No. Most often, you cannot hold more than one FASTPASS at a time.
+No.

 - Are there exceptions?
 Yes.
 If you have plans to see World of Color at California Adventure, absolutely grab this FASTPASS upon entering.
 The World of Color FASTPASS gives you priority viewing for the show that arrives much later in the day.
 (This FASTPASS is distributed to the right of Ariel’s Undersea Adventure.)
 Holding this pass will not stop you from retrieving other FASTPASSES.
 The Fantasmic!
-FASTPASS is another priority seating pass that will not stop you from retrieving other FASTPASSES.
+FASTPASS is another priority viewing pass that will not stop you from retrieving other FASTPASSES.
 (This FASTPASS is distributed along Big Thunder Trail in front of the Golden Horseshoe Saloon.)